dtplsongithub/ebgg/README.md

 /bghelp.txt<br>
 follow the instructions and then it should work<br>
 if there are any bugs, please make an issue about it, thanks <br>
+I am currently working on an editor, so bghelp might become obsolete in a few days (or weeks... depending on how productive i am).
 ### Read this before installing!
 This program was made in [Processing v4.3](https://processing.org/), so it needs [OpenJDK](https://adoptium.net/) for it to work. <br>
 ### Special thanks to: